Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

 - In a large pot, bring water to a boil over high heat.
 Add the salt.

 - Put 3 or 4 noodles in the boiling water.
 Once the water returns to a boil, cook for about 60 seconds.
-Transfer the noodles into a tray that is cover with a clean towel.
+Transfer the noodles to a tray that is covered with a clean towel.
 Repeat with the remaining noodles.

 © 2020 Liza